pinecoders/pinecoders.github.io/techniques/dsp/README.md

 plot(sin, color=color.blue)
 ```

-*as a reminder, `bar_index` is defined as the current number of `close` data points and is just a linear series of values equal to 0, 1, 2, 3, ...*
+> As a reminder, `bar_index` is defined as the current number of `close` data points and is just a linear series of values equal to 0, 1, 2, 3, ...

 Other common periodic signals are :